How to Increase SSD Lifespan? A Comprehensive Guide

 1. Either set a lower value or uncheck “Automatically manage paging file size” and disable virtual memory entirely.
 You can just check No Paging file to disable virtualization.

-Virtualization has some negative impacts on SSD lifespan if the system is using it frequently to handle the application overflow from the RAM.
-This data often includes multiple write operations which can result in damage to the SSD memory cells.
+Virtualization has some negative impacts on SSD lifespan if the system frequently uses it to handle application overflow from RAM.
+This data often includes multiple write operations, which can result in damage to the SSD memory cells.

 2.3.
 Turn Off File Indexing

 Windows search indexing allows the operating system to quickly search through files by creating an index.
-File indexing increases the file search speed but this feature isn’t essential for most of the users.
-It causes very small write operations very frequently.
-This increases the writing tasks and wear out the memory cells.
-File indexing is good if you deal with a lot of files daily and use the Windows search feature.
-To disable file indexing in Windows, follow this guide.
+File indexing increases the file search speed, but this feature isn’t essential for most users.
+It causes minimal write operations very frequently.
+This increases the write operations and wears out the memory cells.
+File indexing is beneficial if you often deal with a large number of files and utilize the Windows search feature.
+To disable file indexing in Windows, follow the steps outlined in this guide.

 1. Open File Explorer, right-click your SSD, and click Properties.